-We believe the Boxer to be a descendant of the Bulldog and Great Dane type dogs; they bred the Boxer in Germany towards the end of the nineteenth century.
+We believe the Boxer to be a descendant of the Bulldog and Great Dane type dogs; breeder’s bred the Boxer in Germany towards the end of the nineteenth century.
 It gained popularity as a guard dog in 1926.
-In Britain, they show the Boxer with its high set ears hanging naturally by the head, but in some countries, they’re cropped.
+In Britain, they show the Boxer with its high set ears hanging naturally by the head, but they’re cropped in some countries.

-The Boxer is full of stamina, this breed is fearless and self-assured, but it is similar in temperament and obedience too.
-This is a breed loyal to its owner and family; in addition, it is overly friendly at play, but has a guarding instinct and is wary of strangers, so they need careful training.
-The Boxer’s appearance is that of great nobility, they have a square build, is strong-boned, and has powerful, well-developed muscles.
+The Boxer is full of stamina, this breed is fearless and self-assured, but it is similar in temperament and obedience.
+This breed is loyal to its owner and family; it is also overly friendly at play, but has a guarding instinct and is wary of strangers, so they need careful training.
+The dog’s appearance is that of great nobility; they have a square build, is strong-boned, and has powerful, well-developed muscles.
 Their short, glossy coat is smooth and tight to the body, and the color fawn or brindle.

 Boxer Breed Facts

 Temperament: This dog possesses guard dog instincts and is keen and alert.
 However, many breed owners would agree that its most outstanding trait is its need for human companionship.
 These dogs love to be part of the family.
 These dogs are self-assured and honorable yet playful and loving with their people.
-It is usually suspicious of strangers but possesses the ability to tell the difference between friend or foe and will respond accordingly to those it sees as friendly.
+It is usually suspicious of strangers but can tell the difference between friend or foe and respond accordingly to those it sees as friendly.
 They bred the Boxer as a working dog; it is smart, teachable, and loyal.
 It is a great companion.